ChinmayBarik214/NeuralThread-frontend-developer-assignment/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Making the app ready to be [deployed](https://facebook.github.io/create-react-app/docs/deployment).
+The build is minified and the filenames include hashes, Making the app ready to be [deployed](https://facebook.github.io/create-react-app/docs/deployment).